wiztools/wizcrypt/README.txt

    You have to pass command line argument `-d' for operating in this mode.

-Limitation:

-You have to supply password through the command line :-(.

 Requirement:

-JRE 1.5 or above.
+JRE 1.6 or above.

 Usage:

-$ java -jar WizCrypt-XX-jar-with-dependencies.jar --help
+$ java -jar wizcrypt-XX-jar-with-dependencies.jar --help

 [Note: `XX' to be substituted with the version number.]

 Example usage:

-$ java -jar WizCrypt-XX-jar-with-dependencies.jar -e -p mypwd *.jpg
+$ java -jar wizcrypt-XX-jar-with-dependencies.jar -e -p mypwd *.jpg
-$ java -jar WizCrypt-XX-jar-with-dependencies.jar -d -p mypwd *.jpg.wiz
+$ java -jar wizcrypt-XX-jar-with-dependencies.jar -d -p mypwd *.jpg.wiz